ptahproject/ptah/README.rst

 ====

 Ptah is a fast, fun, open source high-level Python web development environment.
-It's goal is to make developing interactive web applications and web sites fun.
+Ptah is built on top of the Pyramid web framework.
+Ptah's goal is to make developing interactive web applications and web sites fun.
-More fun^H^H^Hcowbell.

 Ptah is loosely affiliated with the Pyramid, Django, Drupal and Zope/Plone communities.